Itz-Hyperz/firewallgg/README.md

 - The [Desktop CliTool](https://github.com/Itz-Hyperz/firewallgg/releases)

 ## Step Two - Use / Integrate
 For the basics, using the [Website](https://firewall.hyperz.net) or the [Desktop Process](https://github.com/Itz-Hyperz/firewallgg/releases) is pretty straight forward.
-Simple open one and enter a Discord User Id.
+Simply open one and enter a Discord User Id.

 On the other hand, integrating it into your system may be a little bit more difficult.
 Most of our target audience uses FaxStore.
 So, if you're looking to easily integrate, look no-further than our built-in FaxStore extension that can be found [here](#input).

 Yet, if you are entirely on your own, feel free to reference our public documentation for our Node Module [here](https://npmjs.com/package/firewallgg) or for our Web API you can look [here](https://firewall.hyperz.net/api).

 ## API Object Structure
+This is where you can look to add your own database into the FirewallGG Middleware!

-Below is what gets returned from the physical API:
+Below is what gets returned from our API upon making a request:
 ```json
 [
     {